microsoft/com-rs/README.md

 This library exposes various macros, structs and functions to the user for both producing and consuming COM components in an idiomatic manner.

+## What is COM?

+> [COM](https://docs.microsoft.com/en-us/windows/win32/com/the-component-object-model) is a platform-independent, distributed, object-oriented system for creating binary software components that can interact.

+COM has been superseded by [WinRT](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt) which builds on COM to provide even more guarantees about the binary interface.
+As such, if you're not sure if you need to use COM, you probably shouldn't.

 ## Usage

 ### Defining a COM interface